tfabris/TomServo/README.md

 Instructions below are for Blender version 3.6.
 If you are running a later version, it might work a little differently.
 I haven't tried this on Blender 4.2 yet.

 Keep the parts in their arranged positions, in the blender file, when you export. **Do not tilt the parts,** they are already in their printing positions.
+If you have a smaller printer resin printer, then export the pieces in more groups of fewer pieces, but keep them in the same orientations.

 #### Open the file: